Sensitivity-conditioning: Beyond Singular Perturbation for Control Design on Multiple Time Scales: Example I: Cascade Control

 Following the cascaded PI example \eqref{eq:cascPI}, the reference $i^r$ and the controller $v_m$ are chosen as PI controllers with every $K_{(\cdot,\cdot)}=k_{(\cdot,\cdot)}I_2$, where $I_2$ is identity of dimension $2$:

 Fig.~\ref{fig:cascPIex} shows simulation results for \eqref{eq:cascPIex} with the parameters in Table~\ref{tab:param}.
-We simulate a black start, i.e., the system starts at time $t=0$ with zero values, and needs to track a given constant reference, which can be interpreted as a step input.
-We use increasing gains $k_{P,i},k_{V,i}$ for the inner controller $C_2$, to achieve a wider time-scale separation, i.e., lower $\epsilon$ in \eqref{eq:sys2singpert}: \begin{itemize}[leftmargin=*] \item $k_{P,i}=50 \frac{V}{AH}, k_{V,i}=100\frac{V}{AH}\frac{\text{rad}}{\text{sec}}$: the system without predictive-sensitivity is unstable even though the control parameters are both positive.
-On the contrary, the predictive-sensitivity turns it into a stable system, with the magnitude $|v|$ stabilizing quickly at $1$ p.u. and the frequency $f$ at $50\frac{1}{\text{sec}}$. \item $k_{P,i}=100\frac{V}{AH}, k_{V,i}=200\frac{V}{AH}\frac{\text{rad}}{\text{sec}}$: the system without predictive-sensitivity becomes stable, but it is still an unacceptable controller due to the high overshoot and relatively large settling time.
-Again the predictive-sensitivity turns it into a well-performing controller. \item $k_{P,i}=250\frac{V}{AH}, k_{V,i}=500\frac{V}{AH}\frac{\text{rad}}{\text{sec}}$: the system without predictive-sensitivity becomes stable with acceptable control performance.
-However, the predictive-sensitivity approach performs much better with negligible overshoots. \end{itemize} Moreover, note in the zoom-in in Fig.~\ref{fig:cascPIex} that the overshoot decreases as $k_{P,i},k_{V,i}$ increase, so the system with predictive-sensitivity also benefits from having a faster controller $C_2$.
+We simulate a black start, i.e., the system starts at time $t=0$ with zero values, and needs to track a given constant reference, which can be interpreted as a step input. \rr{Since system \eqref{eq:cascPIex} does not have an intrinsic time-scale separation, we use sufficiently large gains $k_{P,i},k_{I,i}$ for the inner controller $C_2$ to artificially enforce a wider time-scale separation}, i.e., lower $\epsilon$ in \eqref{eq:sys2singpert}: \begin{itemize}[leftmargin=*] \item $k_{P,i}=50 \frac{V}{AH}, k_{I,i}=100\frac{V}{AH}\frac{\text{rad}}{\text{sec}}$: the system without sensitivity-conditioning is unstable even though the control parameters are all positive.
+On the contrary, the sensitivity-conditioning turns it into a stable system, with the magnitude $|v|$ stabilizing quickly at $1$ p.u. and the frequency $f$ at $50\frac{1}{\text{sec}}$. \item $k_{P,i}=100\frac{V}{AH}, k_{I,i}=200\frac{V}{AH}\frac{\text{rad}}{\text{sec}}$: the system without sensitivity-conditioning becomes stable, but it is still an unacceptable controller due to the high overshoot and relatively large settling time.
+Again the sensitivity-conditioning turns it into a well-performing controller. \item $k_{P,i}=250\frac{V}{AH}, k_{I,i}=500\frac{V}{AH}\frac{\text{rad}}{\text{sec}}$: the system without sensitivity-conditioning becomes stable with acceptable control performance.
+However, the sensitivity-conditioning approach performs much better with negligible overshoots. \end{itemize} Moreover, note in the zoom-in in Fig.~\ref{fig:cascPIex} that the overshoot decreases as $k_{P,i},k_{I,i}$ increase, so the system with sensitivity-conditioning also benefits from having a faster controller $C_2$.
 Such faster $C_2$ can further increase the convergence rate.